Who did it?

 CERN has made anti hydrogen atoms, a negative charged antiproton surrounded by a positron.
 They lasted for 1000 seconds and have been excited in that time. - March 2012

 As is concluded in item 14 of page 1 of this storyline, there are no forward and backward time superpositions in one and the same vacuum.
-The anti-atoms might have a tight fitting bubble of backward time vacuum around their constituting particles.
-They were not present 1000 seconds before their creation (allowing us not to perform the experiment).
-So, as observed by them, they were spontaneously created at the loose spots they went at the end (our end) of the 1000 seconds, to end (their end) their lifetimes all together in the anti atom creation machine.
+In the anti-atoms there might be a tight fitting bubble of backward time vacuum around each of the constituting particles, when present here on the Earth.
+They certainly were not present 1000 seconds before their creation, allowing us not to perform the experiment.
+As observed by them, they were spontaneously created at the loose spots they went at the end (our end) of the 1000 seconds, to end (their end) their lifetimes all together in the anti atom creation machine.
 This sounds very unlikely.
-So CERN's antimatter atoms are normally forward time evolving.
+So CERN's antimatter atoms are forward time evolving in a normal way, as we observe it.

 All gravitational